KillahPotatoes/KP-Liberation/README.md

 * Updated: Spanish localization.
 Thanks to [regiregi22](https://github.com/regiregi22)
 * Replaced: Manpower icon with supplies icon.
 Thanks to [jus61](https://github.com/jus61)
 * Replaced: Every deprecated BIS_fnc_MP with remoteExec
-* Replaced: ATLAS LHD with USS Freedom
+* Replaced: ATLAS LHD with USS Freedom.
+Thanks to [Applejakerie](https://github.com/Applejakerie) for the immersive clutter on the carrier
 * Tweaked: Arsenal blacklist filtering.
 Thanks to [veteran29](https://github.com/veteran29)
 * Tweaked: Initialization of the arsenal, which should increase the performance for blacklist using
 * Tweaked: Save manager -> helicopters from the Freedom or Chimera won't be saved, as they spawn on every mission start/load